CORONAVIRUS – SERVICES UPDATE

-We are pleased to announce that following government advice, from Monday 10th August 2020, we will increase the number of services and journeys we operate to match the new higher levels of demand as people return to work, and allow customers to effectively practice social distancing measures.
+We are pleased to announce that following government advice, from Monday 12th October 2020, most of our routes will revert back to pre-COVID timetables.
+Click here for timetables This will help to meet the predicted higher levels of demand as people return to work and education, and allow customers to effectively practice social distancing where applicable.

-The situation in relation to COVID-19 is fast-moving and this may result in further timetable changes.
+The situation in relation to COVID-19 is fast-moving, and coupled with the unpredictability of loadings in September, this may result in further timetable changes.
 As soon as these are confirmed, we will communicate the information to our customers here.
-We recommend that you check back here frequently for further changes.

 As the levels of demand increase, it is very important that our customers familiarise themselves with COVID-19 safety guidance when travelling by bus.

 From 1st September, normal ENCTS pass time restrictions will resume, and free travel for NHS workers will end.

 We continue to work hard to provide services that meet the needs of our customers, and especially key workers, throughout these very difficult times.
 We have some colleagues self-isolating or shielding, and so dealing with emails and phone calls is a challenge.
 This website will be updated regularly, so please check back frequently to keep updated on service amendments.

 |17||Leigh-on-Sea||Service resumes 8th June|

 |200/220||Dengie||Full service resumes week commencing 1st September|